-In July 2015 the government passed a cybercrime law that criminalizes online activity to include illegal access to IT systems; unauthorized access to confidential information; blackmail; use of the internet for terrorist activity; money laundering; and utilizing the internet for human trafficking.
-The law was implemented in January with the publishing of the law in the National Gazette.
-Fines ranged from

-3,000 dinars (\$9,900) and a three-year prison term for online blackmail to 50,000 dinars (\$165,000) and a 10-year prison sentence for money laundering.
+In 2015 the government passed a cybercrime law that criminalizes online activity to include illegal access to information technology systems; unauthorized access to confidential information; blackmail; use of the internet for terrorist activity; money laundering; and utilizing the internet for human trafficking.
+Fines ranged from 3,000 dinars (\$9,900) and a three-year prison term for online blackmail to 50,000 dinars (\$165,000) and a 10-year prison sentence for money laundering.
+Newspaper reports indicated that nearly 1,853 cybersecurity cases were filed under this law in the first six months of the year.